 Quijos River

 The Quijos River is in the eastern Andean slopes, in the area of Baeza and EL Chaco.
-The World Rafting Championship was held here in 2005, it’s a continuous class 4 river, powerful and beautiful.
+The World Rafting Championship was held here in 2005, and it’s a continuous class 4 river, powerful and beautiful.

 Jondachi – Hollin River